ApaydinBahadir/bulutmd/README.md

 ## How To Run
 1. Clone this repository.
-2. Create mysql database by sql file.
+2. Use script on files for crate your database or after running project database will be created by hibernate automatically.
+3. Change application.properties files for your MySQL.
-3. Open project from an ide.
+4. Open project from an ide.
-4. Run project from BulutmdApplication.java
+5. Run project from BulutmdApplication.java.

 ## Rest API's
 ### Food Service